Starry-Nightz/SwooperGUI/README.md

   It uses:
 - Python's Asyncio Module & Threading
 - Textual (CLI -> GUI) and Rich (for debugging)
+- CSV Parsing, to dump Results into a compatible format
-- Other misc. helper modules
+- Other misc. helper modules for IP conversion (Str->Int and back again) and others

 This code was made when I was a beginner... so a decent bit of the code is utterly unreadable,